Sportscene

 Sportscene is the name of a range of Scottish sports television programmes produced by BBC Scotland.

 History

 Sportscenes predecessors were Sports Special from Scotland and Sportsreel, which was broadcast every Saturday at around 5pm (results and reports) and 10pm (highlights) in the 1950s, 1960s and the early 1970s.
 By the mid-1970s, a Sportscene format of a 5pm programme called Scoreboard presented by Gordon Hewitt (as a regional opt-out from Grandstand), plus a 10pm show with highlights from one English and one Scottish league or cup match, was established.
-Sportscene also covered European and international matches, which usually involved highlights but occasionally live coverage.
+Sportscene also covered European and international matches, which usually involved highlights but occasionally provided live coverage.
 The show was presented by Archie Macpherson with commentary by Macpherson, Alastair Alexander or Peter Thomson.

 Shows

 A previous Sportscene set (2008) at BBC Scotland's Pacific Quay HQ.